 Any course work submitted 5 days after the due date and before the start of finals will satisfy the requirement of being submitted but will receive a zero grade.
 All course work learning activities must be completed and submitted by the end of instruction, prior to the start of finals week.
-A course grade of "U"\ (unauthorized incomplete) will be assigned if course work activities are not completed and submitted prior to the start of finals week.
+A course grade of "U" (unauthorized incomplete) will be assigned if course work

 The course grade will reflect all required work.
-Expectations regarding exams follow the exam policy.
+Expectations regarding exams follow the exam policy

 All students are encouraged to visit faculty during office hours if there are any questions about course work activities.
-For all writing, articulating, presenting and testing difficulties, students should access the appropriate CSUSB student resources. \Unauthorized withdrawal is charged equivalent to an F.
+For all writing, articulating, presenting and testing difficulties, students should access the appropriate CSUSB student resources.

+Unauthorized withdrawal is charged equivalent to an F.

-Revised by Faculty Org May 4, 2020 Effective: May 4, 2020
+Revised by Faculty Org May 4, 2020

+Effective: May 4, 2020